jonathanmcdermid/Clovis/README.md

 ## Overview

-Clovis is a UCI chess engine written in C++.
+Named after the first king of the Franks and the paleoamerican mammoth slayers, Clovis is a powerful UCI chess engine written in C++.
+It is a successor to [Hopper Chess](https://github.com/jonathanmcdermid/Hopper-Chess-Engine) in that it follows standard convention more closely.

 ## Installation